Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/02_Getting_Started_with_Obsidian.md

 	Note: There must be a space between `-` and `[ ]`.
 Otherwise Obsidian does not format the Markdown syntax into a checkbox that can be checked.
 ```

-*Feel free to play around with the Markdown syntax in the space below the note.*

 ## Create a Folder "BACKEND"